agical/smashyn/README.md

 The tests/prerequisites
 -------

-The tests can be synchronous or they can be asyncronous, returning a promise.
+The tests can be synchronous or they can be asynchronous, returning a promise.

 A synchronous tests that throws an exception is a failed test, otherwise it is successful.